hamkasu/GigHala/replit.md

 - Database connection string automatically converts to `postgresql+psycopg://` dialect for SQLAlchemy

 ## Recent Changes
+- December 16, 2025: Added Documents page (/documents) - displays all invoices and receipts with tabs, links to view individual documents; Receipt model for escrow funding with collision-resistant receipt number generation (UUID-based), idempotent receipt creation to prevent duplicates on webhook retries; view routes /invoice/<id> and /receipt/<id> with printable templates
 - December 16, 2025: Added Accepted Gigs page (/accepted-gigs) - displays all gigs where the user has an accepted application (as freelancer) or has accepted a freelancer (as client); shows gig title, role, other party info, price, status, and date; navigation link added to user dropdown menu
 - December 16, 2025: Added PayHalal escrow integration - new /escrow page for clients to view and fund escrows via PayHalal (FPX/Card/E-Wallet) or manual bank transfer; includes /api/escrow/<gig_id>/pay endpoint for payment initiation, /api/payhalal/escrow-webhook for payment confirmation, /api/escrow/my-escrows for listing user escrows, and /api/escrow/<gig_id>/confirm-manual for manual transfer verification; navigation link added to user dropdown menu
 - December 16, 2025: Made posted gigs on dashboard clickable - gig cards in "Your Posted Gigs" section now link to gig detail page